mathkimchi/singularity/DEVLOG.md

 I think I was overcomplicating it.
 For tab focus, I need to standardize it, but with widgets, I might just have it be different for each.
 If I really wanted some standardization for widget focus, I could just add a trait.

+For the tree displaying thing, I will use macros.

+2024/11/13

+I think I can just add it to compose components.

+First, I implemented the logic without macros, then, in demo, I wrote what I wanted the macro use to look like, and then I implemented macros while changing the macro use to fit logistical constraints.

+(warning: the demo window has an empty background, and at first, it looks like it isn't running)